 Preventing child sexual abuse begins at the ministry level: every Church should work proactively to prevent and respond well to child sexual abuse.
 Prevention begins with the implementation of an effective Safety System.
 MinistrySafe provides all elements of an effective Safety System and an online framework for managing each element.
-Learn more about MinistrySafe's online resources and the implementation of a Safety System in the MinistrySafe - Getting Started Guide (See Appendix 2).
+Learn more about MinistrySafe's online resources and the implementation of a Safety System in the MinistrySafe - Getting Started Guide at MinistrySafe.com/BCMD.